Bill-Remy/MechaCar_Statistical_Analysis/README.md

 ## Suspension Coil Sample vs. Population Analysis (Deliverable 3)

 ### Comparison of Lot Mean vs. Population Mean (Deliverable 3 Part 1)

-T
-he following hypotheses were used for the t-test of samples compared to the population:
+The following hypotheses were used for the t-test of samples compared to the population:

 H0: There is no statistical difference between the sample mean PSI and the population mean PSI if 1500.